 When an acute care stay is followed by an administrative day stay, hospitals shall use patient discharge status 70 (Discharged/transferred to another type of health care institution not defined elsewhere in this code list) on the acute care claim.
 Likewise, when the opposite occurs – an administrative day stay is followed by an acute care stay –hospitals shall use patient discharge status 70 on the administrative day claim.

+7A.
+Administrative Days-Behavioral Health

+For dates of discharge on or after October 1, 2018, administrative days include situations in which a member is admitted as an inpatient to an acute care hospital, meets the criteria for an acute inpatient stay, and has a primary diagnosis of behavioral health.
+Inpatient claims covered by a RBHA are not considered administrative days, regardless of the principal diagnosis on the hospital claim.

+For patients qualifying for an administrative day due to a primary diagnosis of behavioral health, reimbursement will be through a daily rate found on the Inpatient Behavioral Health Capped Fee-for-Service Schedule meeting the criteria of “Service Description – Psychiatric Stay,” regardless of revenue code.

 8. Interim Claims

 A recipient may be in the hospital for an extended period of time.
 If a patient stay exceeds a 29 day period, hospitals may submit interim claims related to the patient stay in increments of 30 days.
 Interim claims will be reimbursed at a per diem rate of $500 per day.